marcoalopez/marcoalopez.github.io/personal_website.md

 ## Media

-I have a YouTube channel called *Earth Science Talks*, where I occasionally upload videos about my research.
+I have a YouTube channel where I occasionally upload videos about my research.
 Please be aware that the topics covered so far are very niche and unlikely to be of interest to the general public.
 [Click here to visit the channel](https://www.youtube.com/playlist?list=PLJwqroIMlqSED-K6heG_3GnSR7TQ5t77o).
-Below is the list of available videos:
+The list of available videos is below:

 - [Dynamic recrystallization by subgrain rotation in olivine revealed by EBSD](https://youtu.be/vs6-znNYAMM)